t2ym/thin-hook/README.md

     - `const messagesOnUnauthorizedMutation = { en: 'Blocked on Browser Extensions' };` - Alert messages on DOM intrusion detection, indexed for `navigator.language`
   - For global object access
     - `const enableDebugging = false`: Use `true` to enable debugging by disabling forced redirection to `about:blank` on prohibited global object access
+      - Configurable at `targetConfig.mode.enableDebugging` in `demo-config/config.js`
     - `const wildcardWhitelist`: `Array` of `RegExp` for Chrome browser's `new Error().stack` format
+      - Configurable at `demo-config/policy/wildcardWhitelist.js`
       - Example configurations for demo
         - `new RegExp('^at (.* [(])?' + origin + '/components/'), // trust the site contents including other components`
         - `new RegExp('^at ([^(]* [(])?' + 'https://cdnjs.cloudflare.com/ajax/libs/vis/4[.]18[.]1/vis[.]min[.]js'),`